SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_cpc_secondary_sdio_freertos/readme.md

 >![Figure: daemon_picture](resources/readme/daemon_picture.png)

-9. Once the CPCd connection is successful with the secondary, open another tab(make sure CPCd running in the background) goto /path_to_cpcd/script/ and run "python3 cpc_interactive_client.py -i cpcd_0 -l ../build/libcpc.so" command.
+11. Once the CPCd connection is successful with the secondary, open another tab(make sure CPCd running in the background) goto /path_to_cpcd/script/ and run "python3 cpc_interactive_client.py -i cpcd_0 -l ../build/libcpc.so" command.

 **Note:**

-if you get error saying "ModuleNotFoundError: No module named 'libcpc' " Follow the below command: export PYTHONPATH=$PYTHONPATH:<daemon directory>/lib/bindings/python/src/libcpc
+- if you get error saying "ModuleNotFoundError: No module named 'libcpc' " Follow the below command: export PYTHONPATH=$PYTHONPATH:<daemon directory>/lib/bindings/python/src/libcpc

+- If you restart the cpc-daemon after closing it, it will result in a "Daemon exiting with status EXIT_FAILURE" error.
+To prevent this, power off the Raspberry Pi, reset the secondary device, and then try running it again.

-10. Now you should be able to see the welcome message.
+12. Now you should be able to see the welcome message.
 Using help command you can proceed with the testing.
 Refer the picture below:
 >![Figure: help_command](resources/readme/help_command.png)

 ### Run the Application